Tours Sitemap Accessibility Skiptocontent Search

 The Fictitious "Berber Party":

 The story goes that in 1980 forty Berber citizens from Zuwarah, Jado and Yefren were arrested and accused of forming a Berber political party (see Berberism for more on this and for a list of names).
 There is no doubt that some Berber activists did visit Algeria, France and many other countries to buy forbidden Berber books and music, but there is no evidence that the party had actually existed in the real world.
-The suspects were brought before a revolutionary government court, charged with "Berber Activism", and sent to jail in 1981: three were executed, Said Sifaw was proven innocent (of course, after the attempt that sent him to the wheelchair instead), and the rest were sentenced to between ten years and life imprisonment.
+The suspects were brought before a revolutionary government court, charged with "Berber Activism", and sent to jail in 1981: three were executed, Said Sifaw was proved innocent (of course, after the attempt that sent him to the wheelchair instead), and the rest were sentenced to between ten years and life imprisonment.
 However, one learns later that this so called "Berber Party" was no more than an invention by Gaddafi's government to warrant the arrest of some activists, and according to Sifaw, listing his name among the members of the party was no more than a ploy to "justify" the assassination attempt made on his life on the 21st of February 1979.
 Sifaw spoke of being persecuted for being a "Berber", and that it was him who requested to be returned from Germany to Libya to face the allegations.
 He said enlisting his name in a fictitious organisation had nothing to do with the secret service, since from the outset of the "revolutionary thought symposium" the attack on "Berberism" was very clear under the name of "populism" [or "tribalism"], a word which people do not understand, he said; and openly demanded a re-trial in this case that was started in his absence and in which a decision was made in his absence while he was actually present in Libya.

 The Berber Academy (L'Académie berbère):